Svalbard Circumnavigation

 What's included

-10-day/9-night cruise with Ocean Albatros in a shared outside double stateroom with private bathroom/toilet in the category chosen
+10-day/9-night cruise on the Ocean Albatros in a shared outside double room with a private bathroom in the chosen category.

 What's not included